 to the symbolist poet Alexander Blok.
 Once inside you can find a

 private collection that will introduce you to the work and life of the

 poet of the Silver Age of Russian literature.
 This is another fascinating museum and a typical soviet flat which reveals the history of the era, personally one of our favorite museums in St Petersburg.
 Worth a visit if you love blocks and can speak or read a little Russian.

 “Another great stop, but only for Zoshchenko fans”

 This small old flat of Mikhail Zoshchenko, one of the most iconic figures in Soviet satire, was turned into a museum in 1992.
 Zoshchenko’s works made him one of the most widely appreciated writers in modern Russian literature.
 Today, many Russians come here to see his funny works, but not many foreigners.
 Worth visiting only if you know the character or want to see something off the beaten track.

 Many writers, revolutionary politicians, scientists, and other important figures have lived and worked in Saint Petersburg in the past three centuries.

 Those people with their talent, intellect, creativity and dedicated labour have made the Northern Capital of Russia the cultural and vibrant city of today, now famous all over the world and admired by millions of people.

-Several museums have been built in St Petersburg to remember them.
-Check our list below!
+Several museums have been built in St. Petersburg to remember them.
+If you're interested in museums in St Petersburg of this type, please see our list below.